-On Tuesdays, the Daraw market sells, in addition to camels, livestock: sheep, goats, cows, bulls, and poultry.
+On Tuesday, the Daraw market sells, in addition to camels, livestock: sheep, goats, cows, bulls, and poultry.
 Full of dust, tumult, and herders with whips, market days are nothing if not colorful and crowded with people and animals.
 However, while it's an exciting experience to push your way through the crowds, if you have a soft spot for four-legged creatures, you should brace yourself for the occasional upsetting sight.
 And it can

 be dangerous: Animals in crowded, unfamiliar surroundings can, and do, bolt.
 After you inspect the varieties of livestock and exchange views with Sudanese, Egyptians, and Beshari tribesmen about the animals, saunter over to the produce section before moving on to inspect the different sticks, staves, flyswatters, whips, and harness bits on sale here.
 Trading usually ends by 2 pm.
 In summer, the market is very hot and very odorous.
 Dress Code Alert: This market is not a vacation spot where immodest attire might be ignored.
 In fact, your guide may refuse to bring you if you are not dressed appropriately.
 This is rural Egypt, peasant Egypt, a rugged world where travelers of both genders had best wear long pants, long sleeves, and a headscarf—not just to be treated with respect by the fellah (farmers), but to avoid further distractions to the animals.